aetperf/aetperf.github.io/_posts/2025-03-01-In-Memory-Cosine-Distance-Calculation-NumPy-vs-DuckDB.md

 ### Select the element to search against<a name="select_duckdb"></a>

-To perform a similarity search, we first select a reference embedding from the dataset.
-Here, we retrieve the entry with `chunk_index = 0`:
+To perform a similarity search, we first select an element from the dataset so that we can find the 5 most similar vectors in the table, i.e. with the smallest cosine distance value.
+We retrieve the entry with `chunk_index = 0`:

 ```python
 query = "SELECT chunk_index, title FROM dbpedia_14 WHERE chunk_index = 0"